Sendiko/Sendiko/README.md

   - Using Retrofit and HttpLoggingInterceptor to make Http requests.
   - Provide Restful APIs with Laravel and Express.js.
   - MVVM and MVC Architecture makes my project easily maintained and scaled.
-  - Simple and easy to use UI with Compose
+  - Simple and easy to use UI with Compose.
 <br>

   ### 🏢 I have worked for